KnugiHK/wget-windows/README.md

 > [!TIP]
 > If you are seeing constant Windows popups while building for ARM64 on WSL, it's because Windows doesn't recognize the conftests files the build script is running.
 >
-> You can stop these interruptions by running: `./build.sh disable-binfmt`
+> You can stop these interruptions by running: `sudo ./build.sh disable-binfmt`
 >
 > It tells WSL to stop asking Windows for help when it encounters a file it can't run.
 This "silences" the popups so the build can finish automatically without you having to click "OK" hundreds of times.